opendr-eu/opendr/docs/reference/landmark-based-facial-expression-recognition.md

 Parameters:
 - **facial_landmarks_batch**: *object***
-  Object of type engine.data.SkeletonSequence.
+  Object of type `engine.data.SkeletonSequence`.
 - **monte_carlo_dropout**: *bool, default=True***
-  If set to True, enables the Monte Carlo Dropout in inference
+  If set to True, enables the Monte Carlo Dropout in inference.
 - **mcdo_repeats**: *int, default=100***
-  Specifies the number of times that inference is repeated for Monte Carlo Dropout
+  Specifies the number of times that inference is repeated for Monte Carlo Dropout.

 #### `ProgressiveSpatioTemporalBLNLearner.save`
 ```python